IEEE SA Standards Board Operations Manual

 During Standards Association balloting, if a potentially false or misleading disclosure of affiliation is identified, the Standards Committee, Working Group Chair, or ballot designee shall notify the participant in the Standards Association ballot and request that the participant clarify the disputed affiliation.
 If the participant continues to provide potentially false or misleading disclosure, or fails to provide the requested clarification, the Standards Committee, Working Group Chair, or ballot designee shall submit the disputed affiliation and corrective action(s) recommended by the Standards Committee to the Secretary of the IEEE SA Standards Board for review by the IEEE SA Standards Conduct Committee (see subclause 6.6.1 of the IEEE Standards Association Operations Manual for details regarding the IEEE SA Standards Conduct Committee).

-5.1.3 Statements to external bodies
+5.1.3 Statements to external bodies, and political and legislative activity

 Each Standards Committee shall have policies and procedures in place concerning the creation and handling of public statements prior to sending any such statements in any format to any body other than the IEEE Standards Association.
 These procedures should state a means for developing and approving the Standards Committee statements and a methodology for presentation of those statements.
 These procedures shall also conform both to the IEEE SA procedures as administered by the IEEE SA Board of Governors (BOG) and set forth in subclause 6.5 of the IEEE Standards Association Operations Manual and to the rules in Section 15 of the IEEE Policies.